W3rni0/TJCTF_2020/readme.md

 ![](assets//images//truly_terrible_why_4.png)

 ```
-From the message we can assume that we need to connect to other-user, and because we are given
+From the message we can assume that we need to connect to other-user, And because we are given
 problem-user password we will probably need to use it for that.
-the first Thing I do in this situations is to check the user sodu privillages using sudo -l command:
+The first Thing I do in this situations is to check the user sodu privillages using sudo -l command:
 ```
 ![](assets//images//truly_terrible_why_5.png)